Fishbone (Ishikawa) Diagram Builder

 Manufacturing Defects

-"Identify why a product line has increased defect rates by categorizing causes across materials, methods, and machinery."
+Identify why a product line has increased defect rates by systematically categorizing potential causes across materials, methods, machinery, people, measurement, and environment.
+The structured fishbone approach ensures no root cause category is overlooked during the investigation.

 Customer Complaint Analysis